How do I use oobping to test the connection to a remote ODBC data source?

 would produce the same result as above.

-You might be slightly confused why you specify TargetUser/TargetAuth in the odbc.ini file, but UID/PWD in the connection string.
-Strictly speaking, the ODBC defined attributes are UID/PWD and they are passed to the database for database authentication.
-As far as ODBC connection strings are concerned UID/PWD and TargetUser/TargetAuth are synonymous in ODBC-ODBC Bridge, but if specified in the odbc.ini file, you should alway use TargetUser/TargetAuth.
+You might be slightly confused why you specify TargetUser and TargetAuth in the odbc.ini file, but UID and PWD in the connection string.
+Strictly speaking, the ODBC defined attributes are UID and PWD.
+They are passed to the database for database authentication.
+As far as ODBC connection strings are concerned, UID and PWD and TargetUser and TargetAuth are synonymous in the ODBC-ODBC Bridge, but if specified in the odbc.ini file, you should alway use TargetUser and TargetAuth.

-Now you know how to use oobping with a connection string, here are some examples of common problems you might see:
+Now you know how to use oobping with a connection string, here are some examples of common problems you might get:

 oobping -d "UID=dbuser;PWD=dbauth;TargetDSN=test;